gregheffner/k8-nginx-webpage/README.md

 -Minimum 2 GB RAM and 2 Core CPUs on each node
 -A root password configured on each server

+The following steps will be done on all servers.

 ## Update System Packages
 First, update the system packages with the following command:
 ```bash
 sudo apt-get update
 ```
 ## Step 1 – Disable Swap and Enable IP Forwarding
 First, turn swap off:
 ```bash